 To move from the head, with all its’ analytical calculations and judgments, into the heart, where we can perceive the world as it truly is, in all its’ wonderment and profound beauty.

-*The article is an excerpt from my free eBook.
-Overcoming the Two Roadblocks to Change (Chapter: Roadblock #1: Fear) – Grab your free copy here!
+*The article is an excerpt from my eBook (Chapter – Roadblock #1: Fear) Overcoming the Two Roadblocks to Change – Get your copy here!